Citizenship ceremonies

 Children under 18 years old

-If the citizen is under 18, they are not required to attend a ceremony, but are welcome to take part if they wish and to be presented with their naturalisation certificate alongside their families.
+If the citizen is under 18, they are not required to attend a ceremony, but are welcome to take part and receive their naturalisation certificate alongside their family.

 Children who are not receiving citizenship are also welcome to attend your ceremony as a guest, but they must be closely supervised at all times.